-Andrew Wyllie is a pathologist best known for discovering the significance of natural cell death, a process he termed apoptosis.
+Andrew Wyllie was a pathologist best known for discovering the significance of natural cell death, a process he termed apoptosis.
 Apoptosis is now known to play a leading role in a wide range of cellular events, including the development of embryos, adult tissue maintenance and cell turnover, immunological and toxicological reactions, and the growth and regression of tumours.

-He has continued to work on apoptosis throughout his career, leading studies that have focused on the regulation of apoptosis and the function of genes involved in the development of tumours.
-His work has significantly advanced our understanding of apoptosis, with considerable implications for human health and disease.
+He continued to work on apoptosis throughout his career, leading studies that have focused on the regulation of apoptosis and the function of genes involved in the development of tumours.
+His work significantly advanced our understanding of apoptosis, with considerable implications for human health and disease.

-Andrew has served the editorial boards of a number of scientific journals and presented his work in lectures at prestigious international symposia.
-He has received a number of awards, including the Canada Gairdner International Award in 1999 and the Scheele Award of the Swedish Pharmaceutical Society in 2001.
+Andrew served the editorial boards of a number of scientific journals and presented his work in lectures at prestigious international symposia.
+He received a number of awards, including the Canada Gairdner International Award in 1999 and the Scheele Award of the Swedish Pharmaceutical Society in 2001.
 He was a founding member of the British Academy in 1998.